 While attending law school, Krista worked as a research assistant for the school’s Director of Legal Writing and spent time as an educator in the Mecklenburg County Family Court Self Serve Center and as a case reviewer for the North Carolina Center on Actual Innocence.
 She was a member of the Law Review, Order of the Crown, Order of the Scribe, and a six-time recipient of the CALI Excellence for the Future Award (given to the highest scoring student in each law school class).
 Krista graduated 5th in her class, magna cum laude.

 Following graduation, Krista conducted legal research for a consulting company and practiced for a few years at a small firm in Matthews.
-Krista has spent the last ten years practicing primarily family law, assisting clients with separation, divorce, custody, child and spousal support, and property distribution.
-She is trained in the practice of collaborative divorce and a certified family financial mediator.
+Krista has spent the last twelve years practicing primarily family law, assisting clients with separation, divorce, custody, child and spousal support, and property distribution.
+She is trained in the practice of collaborative divorce and is a certified family financial mediator.
+Krista also assists with probate/estate administration matters.

 In her spare time, Krista enjoys domestic and international travel, snow skiing, spending time on the lake, and watching her husband and son play ice hockey.